AparGarg99/RPSGame/README.md

 3. **Game Development** - OpenCV was used for all camera-related operations.
 The flow for this implementation was simple: (1) Start webcam feed and read each frame.
 (2) Pass this frame to model for classification ie. predict class.
 (3) Make a random move by computer.
 (4) Calculate Score.

 ## ✔️Results
-mAP on Test dataset
+mAP on Test dataset:
-* Base Model: 0.80
+* Base Model - 0.80
-* Tuned Model: 0.90
+* Tuned Model - 0.90

 [Know More](https://github.com/AparGarg99/RPSGame/tree/master/images)